LagosPortugalGuide.com

 Day 5: Day trip to Silves (historic Moorish capital) or the Monchique mountains

-Day 6: Family activities like Slide and Splash waterpark or Zoomarine, or a beach day at one of the region's quieter spots
+Day 6: Family activities like Slide & Splash waterpark or Zoomarine, or a beach day at one of the region's quieter spots

 Day 7: Day trip to Portimão and Praia da Rocha beach, or a relaxation day revisiting your favorite Lagos beach